kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - `HostProcess` container images can be built with Docker.
 - Only a subset of dockerfile operations will be supported (ADD, COPY, PATH, ENTRYPOINT, etc).
-  - Note: The subset of dockerfile operations supported for `hostProcess` containers is very close to the subset of operations supported when building images for other OS's with buildkit (similar to how the [pause image](https://github.com/kubernetes/kubernetes/tree/master/build/pause) is built in kubernetes/kubernetes)
+  - Note: The subset of dockerfile operations supported for `HostProcess` containers is very close to the subset of operations supported when building images for other OS's with buildkit (similar to how the [pause image](https://github.com/kubernetes/kubernetes/tree/master/build/pause) is built in kubernetes/kubernetes)
-- Documentation on building `hostProcess` containers will be added at either docs.microsoft.com or a new github repository.
+- Documentation on building `HostProcess` containers will be added at either docs.microsoft.com or a new github repository.

 ### CRI Implementation Details